oplS16projects/FP2/README.md

 **change-color** determines which color list is used.
 I made several of these to vary the colors.

-**spiral** just calls the spiral function, which the parameters 911, 11 and 1512.
+**spiral** just calls the spiral function, with the parameters given.
-911 is the angle of the turn, 11 is how far the line moves and 1512 means it will recurse 1512 times.
+See the spiral example above for more details on the parameters.

 ```
 (define spiral-image